tilt-dev/company/donations/README.md

 Each month, one Tilter is designated as the Donation Deputy.
 They are responsible for proposing an organization to donate to (either via email or in Planning); the team then discusses the organization and confirms that we want to give to them.

-The Donation Deputy is also responsible for coordinating the logistics of the donation (i.e. making sure it actually happens), and tweeting about it.
+The Donation Deputy is also responsible for coordinating the logistics of the donation (i.e. making sure it actually happens), and tweeting about it using the [@tilt_dev](https://twitter.com/tilt_dev) account.
+(Password in 1Password.)
 The Donation Deputy role is rotated between all Tilters.

 Each new donation should be recorded in this document so that we have a record going forward.